Richest People of All Time: From Genghis Khan To Jeff Bezos, These Are the Billionaires Who Ruled the World

 Mansa Musa (Richer than anyone could describe)

-This story was written in-house, based on a report from Time Magazine.
-All images are from Wikipedia.
+This story has been updated and written in-house, based on a report from Time Magazine.
+Slider image credit: Getty Images